 NOTE: You do not need to have evenly divisible numbers in these sections.
-The computer will do the math to remove the correct amount each time and for the final pass to be at the amount you set.
+The computer will do the math to remove the maximum allowable material each pass while still using the specified finish cut settings.

 Pressing this button will start the machines automatic cycle.
 The cycle to be run is determined by the setting on this page.
 If you only require one pass to be made, do not enter any values into the Rough Setting, only the Finish Cut Settings.